szou00/MKS22X-FinalProject/README.md

   To increase the sizes of the celestial bodies in the solar system, press 'u'.

-  To decrease the sizes of the celestial bodies in the solar system, press 'd'.
+  To decrease the sizes of the celestial bodies in the solar system, press 'y'.

   To dive into the 3D view of the planets' orbits and switch between the different planets to "follow" them, press the RIGHT arrow.
 This will switch between the planets and eventually go back to the original bird's-eye view.

   To zoom in, press 'i'.
 To zoom out, press 'o'.

+  To shift the screen left, right, up, or down, press 'a', 'd', 'w', or 's', respectively.

-  To access general information about the celestial bodies, CLICK on the object.
+  To access general information about the celestial bodies, HOVER over the object.
 Information will appear on the left-hand side.
 Keep in mind that information can only be seen when in the bird's-eye view of the solar system.
+Reseting is required each time to view the information of the other objects.

   To reset to the original, unmoving solar system, press 'r'.